dougsmock/ruby-hardway/README.md

 ex11.rb: Finally, we start to handle inputs and return values.
 The "gets.chomp" command is introduced.

 ex12.rb: We prompt the user for numbers and handle those according to script.
 The integer-handling function gets.chomp.to_i is introduced.

+ex13.rb: This exercise introduced the concept of a script accepting arguments and "unpacking" ARGV.